We Are One Water

 BY THE NUMBERS

-To exceed our customers’ expectations by utilizing best practices in the treatment and transmission of water and wastewater, while promoting healthy communities and economic growth.
+To exceed our member partners’ expectations by utilizing best practices in the treatment and transmission of water and wastewater, while promoting healthy communities and economic growth.

-Through regional collaboration, GLWA strives to be the provider of choice, dedicated to efficiently delivering the nation’s best water and sewer services in partnership with our customers.
+Through regional collaboration, GLWA strives to be the provider of choice, dedicated to efficiently delivering the nation’s best water and sewer services in partnership with our member partners.

 Become a Member Partner